Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Security analysis

 where

 is the coordinate representation of Fock state $\ket{n}$, with $H_n$ being the $n$-th Hermite polynomial.
-Therefore, one can virtually insert another photon-number measurement after phase randomization before the squashing channel Eq.~\eqref{Eq::SquashPR} on the detection side to measure the total photon number of the received state, as shown in Fig.~\ref{Fig::setup}(d).
+Therefore, one can virtually insert another photon-number measurement after phase randomization before the squashing channel \eqref{Eq::SquashPR} on the detection side to measure the total photon number of the received state, as shown in Fig.~\ref{Fig::setup}(d).

 Based on the above results, we depict a virtual quantum circuit of the protocol when both Alice and Bob chooses the $Z$-basis in Fig.~\ref{Fig::setup}(e).
 We denote the photon-number measurement results on the source side and the detection side as $m$ and $n$, respectively.
 Alice and Bob can thus distill secrete keys separately based on the photon-number tag of $(m,n)$.
-A lower bound on the key rate can then be given by~\cite{GLLP2004,Ma2008PhD}